acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 These techniques improved our basketball detector's robustness against adversarial attacks while maintaining detection accuracy on clean images.

+**Why this matters for basketball detection**: Adversarial examples are unlikely to occur naturally, but understanding and addressing this vulnerability improves overall model robustness.
+This ensures our basketball detector performs reliably even in challenging visual conditions that might resemble adversarial patterns.

 ### 15.15 Information-Theoretic Model Compression

 To run efficiently on resource-constrained devices, we need principled approaches to model compression.